Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What's the vacancy rate for rentals in Hai Phong as of 2026?

-As of early 2026, the citywide vacancy rate in Hai Phong is around 6%, reflecting strong absorption from industrial growth and FDI employment.
+As of 2026, the estimated vacancy rate for investable apartments in Hai Phong is about 6%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Hai Phong.